Table of Contents[Hide][Show]

 Always look for a domain registrar that is accredited by the Internet Corporation for Assigned Names and Numbers (ICANN).
 And when registering the domain, always put yourself as the primary contact.
 Some hosting companies will register a domain on your behalf, in their name.
 You usually have the ability to change this, but make sure you can before you sign up.
 You want to be sure you are the owner of your domain.

 Domain ID protection keeps your personal information safe from being searchable along with your domain.
 When you register your domain, regulations require that your personal information be entered into a publicly searchable database.
 The problem is that this database is often used by hackers and spammers.
 Domain ID protection helps prevent your site and personal information from getting stolen and used.
 GoDaddy offers dependable personal or personal and business privacy protection to keep your information and domain safe.

 Buy Similar Sounding Domains

-I’ve said it couple times already, but just want to drive the point home on this step.
-Once you build your consumer base, it’s a good idea to protect your brand by buying any available domains that sound like yours or are similiar (for example: if healingambassadors.com is your primary name, reserve healing-ambassadors.com, healingambassador.com, and thehealingambassadors.com).
+I’ve said it couple of times already, but just want to drive the point home on this step.
+Once you build your consumer base, it’s a good idea to protect your brand by buying any available domains that sound like yours or are similar (for example: if healingambassadors.com is your primary name, reserve healing-ambassadors.com, healingambassador.com, and thehealingambassadors.com).
 This is to prevent copycat competitors from capitalizing on your success.
 It also ensures that anyone who mistypes your domain name will be redirected to your site.
 You’d also want to buy all of the similar extensions (.net, .co) so that competitors can’t piggyback off of your brand.